 San Diego Wage and Hour Lawyers

 Many employers take advantage of their employees and workers violating their employment rights concerning how they are paid.
 The Gould Firm represents employees whose rights have been violated.
-We will pursue your employer to recover monetary damages including lost wages, penalties, interest and attorney’s fees you may be entitled to.
+Our San Diego wage and hour lawyer will pursue your employer to recover monetary damages including lost wages, penalties, interest and attorney’s fees you may be entitled to.

 Many employees do not realize that Federal, State and in some cases, local laws protect them by requiring employers to pay minimum wages, overtime wages and also require employers in most cases to provide meal breaks, rest periods or compensation in lieu thereof.
 These laws also provide employees other rights concerning how their paychecks are calculated.